What sets the College of Physicians and Surgeons (P&S) students apart?

 When will I know if I am invited for an interview?

-We begin extending invitations for interviews in early September and conduct interviews through early February.
+We begin extending invitations for interviews through email in late August through January.

 Do you accept transfer students?